abby-1b/abby-1b.github.io/Notepad/README.md

 ```$ Graph enabled```

 ### JavaScript (`~`)
-Put `~` to run JavaScript code directly.
+Put `~` at the end of a line to run JavaScript code directly.
 This doesn't support things like `10x` multiplication.
 Variables executed from math mode can still be accessed and set.

 Small disadvantage: there's no `window` object.